| The Secret of Rooting Cuttings

 sunny location in your garden.
 Of course the area you chose

 should be well drained, with good rich topsoil.
+To plant

 the cuttings, just dig a very narrow trench, or using a